Yoda-Man/aws_s3_upload_lite/README.md

 # aws_s3_upload_lite

-A simple, convenient package for uploading files to AWS S3.
+Amazon S3 is an object storage service that stores data as objects within buckets.
+An object is a file and any metadata that describes the file. aws_s3_upload_lite is a simple, convenient package for uploading files to AWS S3 buckets.

 Inspired by aws_s3_upload